Two Steps to Recover from Caregiver Burnout

 1. Adjust your mindset

-Part of what pushed you to this burnout point is the mindset that caregiving is something that should consume your life.
-And that it means cutting out anything that’s not absolutely necessary because you’re already so busy.
+Part of what pushed you to this burnout point was the mindset that caregiving should consume your life.
+And that means cutting out anything that’s not necessary because you’re already so busy.

 The irony is that regularly resting, relaxing, and recharging your batteries will help you be a better caregiver.
-You’ll have more patience, be able to think more clearly, and approach things with a more positive attitude.
+You’ll have more patience, think more clearly, and approach things with a more positive attitude.

 Here are some ways to adjust your thinking and manage stress: